How is EngageCSEdu different from other online repositories for computer science education?

 What is the primary goal of EngageCSEdu?

-Our primary goal is to support the retention of women and other underrepresented groups in undergraduate computer science majors.
+2) To support the retention of women and other underrepresented groups in computing.
 Ultimately, we want to help grow a more diverse computing workforce.
 Many things influence whether a student chooses to continue to study computer science.
 A key factor is being exposed to engaging curriculum that is both relevant and meaningful to a student’s life.
 And the first year courses are some of the most important since they establish a student’s attitudes toward the field and influence whether they will choose CS as a major.
 This is especially true for women.

 Do I have to pay for access to EngageCSEdu?